randallli/randallli.github.io/fruittrading.md

 Playtesters: Fill out [this form](https://forms.gle/fdDuG1Amtx1wXTn28) to be publicly added to this list.
 > Fill it out again if you play again to move up in the order.

+## Newsletter

+If you have not got a chance to play or are just interested in information please sign up for my [newsletter](https://tripleli.com/newsletter)